Lorraine Hansberry: Beliefs

 The FBI began surveillance of Hansberry when she prepared to go to the Montevideo peace conference.
 The Washington, D.C., office searched her passport files "in an effort to obtain all available background material on the subject, any derogatory information contained therein, and a photograph and complete description," while officers in Milwaukee and Chicago examined her life history.
 Later, an FBI reviewer of Raisin in the Sun highlighted its Pan-Africanist themes as "dangerous".

 Death

 Hansberry died of pancreatic cancer on January 12, 1965, aged 34.
-James Baldwin believed "it is not at all farfetched to suspect that what she saw contributed to the strain which killed her, for the effort to which Lorraine was dedicated is more than enough to kill a man."
+In his introduction to Hansberry's posthumously released autobiography, To Be Young, Gifted and Black: An Informal Autobiography, James Baldwin wrote that "it is not at all farfetched to suspect that what she saw contributed to the strain which killed her, for the effort to which Lorraine was dedicated is more than enough to kill a man."

 Hansberry's funeral was held in Harlem on January 15, 1965.
 Paul Robeson and SNCC organizer James Forman gave eulogies.
 The presiding minister, Eugene Callender, recited a message from Baldwin, and also a message from the Reverend Martin Luther King Jr. that read: "Her creative ability and her profound grasp of the deep social issues confronting the world today will remain an inspiration to generations yet unborn."
 The 15th was also Dr. King's birthday.
 She is buried at Asbury United Methodist Church Cemetery in Croton-on-Hudson, New York.